 - Hoi An is easily one of the easiest towns to navigate.
 It is much smaller and quieter than it’s bigger counterparts and the center of the town is closed off to vehicular traffic for several hours a day.

-- Visitors can leisurely wander the streets of this beautiful UNESCO Heritage Town without the fear of being taking out the by the motorcycles that are ever present in Vietnam, or if wanting to explore the wider area, push bikes are available to rent at most hotels (approx 30,000VND per day)
+- Visitors can leisurely wander the streets of this beautiful UNESCO Heritage Town without the fear of being taking out the by the motorcycles that are ever-present in Vietnam, or if wanting to explore the wider area, push bikes are available to rent at most hotels (approx 30,000VND per day)

 - A cyclo is also another great way to take a tour of Hoi An.
-Each seat 2 people and cost around 25,000VND per kilometer, but we recommend agreeing a price and route before hopping in.
+Each seat 2 people and cost around 25,000VND per kilometer, but we recommend agreeing on a price and route before hopping in.
 Most drivers are happy to share their knowledge of the town and its landmarks whilst giving you a tour.

 - Motorbike rentals/taxis and regular taxis are available outside the old town if you are wanting to explore further afield.
 Motorbike rentals start at around 100,000VND per day and should include a helmet.